kaaproject/kaa-rfcs/0004-ecs2ext-protocol/README.md

    Solutions:
    - Protocol contains field named "status" that is used to send error message or confirm successful delivery.

-2. _Ability to determine which Avro schema should be used on extension to deserialize payload._
+2. _Ability to determine which Avro schema should be used on extension to deserialize `payload` field._

    Solutions:
    - MQTT path (e.g. "config/pull", "log/send" etc) will be passed as a `path` field in ECS2EXT protocol.

-3. _Ability to send payload in to directions._
+3. _Ability to send payload in two directions._

    Solutions:
-   - Protocol message contain `payload` field for both directions: from ECS to extension and vice versa.
+   - Protocol message contains `payload` field for both directions: from ECS to extension and vice versa.

-4. _Ability to send acknowledge (status) message without payload._
+4. _Ability to send acknowledgement (status) message without payload._

    Solutions:
    - `payload` and `contentType` fields are optional.